 As you requested, the following memo summarizes our position on the challenges, opportunities and recommendations for action for the coming fiscal year.
 Home Depot’s business strategy of low margin/ high volume sales combined with excellent customer service has made Home Depot a market leader in the $80 billion home improvement industry.
 Home Depot’s financial ratios (attached) reflect this strategy through a general approach of high asset turnover and low profit margins, especially when compared to its closest competitor, Hechinger’s (e.g., profit margin and asset turnover for 1985 for Home Depot was 6.07% and 2.44, while Hechinger’s numbers were 9.04% and 1.72).
 Both Home Depot and Hechinger’s have planned significant new store growth in 1986.

 Our major area of concen is that Home Depot will not be able to finance their immediate growth plans without running up against a major liquidity crunch.
-Similar to other firms in a high growth phase, Home Depot is at risk for becoming a victim of their own succcess as their plans for expansion exceed their sources of cash.
+Similar to other firms in a high growth phase, Home Depot is at risk in becoming a victim of its own succcess as its plans for expansion exceed its sources of cash.
 We agree that in order to sustain the dominant market position, Home Depot will need to leverage up and borrow to fund new store openings.
-We just want to make sure that Home Depot is operating efficienctly at that point so to be able to sustain coverage of their debt payments.
+We just want to make sure that Home Depot is operating efficiently at that point so as to be able to make payments on our debt payments without retarding our ability to grow.

 Our concerns are highlighted in the following financial results for 1984, 1985 and 1986: